:.. Jerry Miscellany & Personal Prologue

 The stranger I’d incensed in the rusty, white Volkswagen bus pumped his fist out the window, cussing wildly.
 “Motherfucker,” he yelled.
 “I’m gonna get YOU!”
 The bearded man’s promise came with little javelins of spit that pelted out of his mouth, liquid vulgarity over which he had little control.
 That look — his detesting eyes, the scarlet veins branching through his neck — were nothing I’d ever seen before, at least not in the rear-view mirror of my father’s boat-sized Pontiac Grand Safari.
 My vehicular offense, apparently, was unforgivable, and now I’d receive my comeuppance.
 I’d forced this fellow motorist to swerve after I’d inadvertently cut him off changing lanes on a road in the hilly Los Angeles suburb of Altadena on a misty afternoon.
 I was a seventeen-year-old high school junior then, and the fortyish, VW owner had found a target.
 “You motherfucker,” he kept saying.
 “MOTHERFUCKER” – as in me.

-The world then was an ornery, random place, just as it seems in 2012 as we wage wars without end and read cavalierly about the unemployed father who slaughters his family in a PTSD-stricken spasm.
-There was no Google, no Facebook, no Prius and no noticeably melting glaciers in 1979.
+The world then was an ornery, random place, just as it seems today as we wage wars without end and read cavalierly about the unemployed father who slaughters his family in a PTSD-stricken spasm.
+There was no Google or Facebook then, no Priuses or melting glaciers in 1979.
 There were Japanese stereos, computers as big as steamer-trunks, tricked-out Camaros and eye-watering smog.
 At our school, La Canada’s private Flintridge Preparatory, Dave and I had heard about how history loops in cycles, so prosperity ebbs into recession and fascism follows nationalism.
-Nobody, though, had explained why individual Americans were lashing out, as they deposited rattlesnakes in mailboxes and hung state leaders in effigy, why they moved into gated communities or took out gun permits by the barrell.
+Nobody, though, had explained why individual Americans were lashing out, as they deposited rattlesnakes in mailboxes and hung state leaders in effigy, why they moved into gated communities or applied for gun permits by the barrell.
 To me, it was generational occurrence: every twenty years or so, a collection of folks were bound to scream the classic snarl from the movie, “Network” — “I’m mad as hell and not going to take it anymore!”
 Everything was going wrong in the land of opportunity.
 Disenchantment and self-doubt following Vietnam and Watergate had become embitterment and cynicism about the future, as the Arabs embargoed our oil and President Jimmy Carter cajoled us to turn down our thermostats in his Mr. Rogers sweater.
 Nowhere was the population brooding more than in “laid-back” Southern California, where the coastline still shimmered and tourists bought maps to the stars’ homes even as serial monsters – the “Freeway Killer,” “The Hillside Strangle,” Orange County’s Rodney Alcala –roamed the freeways and factories yanked up their stakes in the first vapors of globalization.